patrickloeber/ai-typing-assistant/README.md

 # AI powered typing assistant with Ollama

 A script that can run in the background and listen to hotkeys, then uses a Large Language Model to fix the text.
+Less than 100 lines of code.

 Inspired by this tweet: